wjlgatech/DRL-continuous-control/README.md

 ```

 ## Results
 Environment is solved in 273 Episodes with	Average Score: 30.03.
-The scores averaged over all the agents collected over ~300 episodes is plotted at cont_control_scores.png.
+The plot ddpg_result.png shows the averaged score (over all the agents and over 100 consecutive episodes) is collected over ~300 episodes.